Department of Defense (DoD), General Services Administration (GSA), and National Aeronautics and Space Administration (NASA).

 - The current FAR definition of “signature” should be replaced by the E-SIGN definition of “electronic signature”; and

-- The E-SIGN definition of electronic record should be substituted for the current and proposed definitions of “in writing,” “writing,” and “written,” because the latter definitions are too narrow.
+- The E-SIGN definition of electronic record should be substituted for the Start Printed Page 28094current and proposed definitions of “in writing,” “writing,” and “written,” because the latter definitions are too narrow.
 The Councils disagree with the recommended changes to the definitions.

 The current FAR definition of “electronic commerce” is consistent with that set forth in section 30 of the Office of Federal Procurement Policy Act.
 The Councils believe the statutory definition should be reflected in the FAR.
 At the same time, the Councils recognize the value in evaluating the continued need for, and appropriateness of this definition as electronic commerce continues to become more institutionalized in the Government.